-Module 1 – The Relational Field: Biodynamic Interconnections
+MODULE 1 – The Relational Field: Biodynamic Interconnections

-Renowned osteopath James Jealous says, “It’s none of my business how the process of healing is occurring”.
+Renowned osteopath James Jealous said, “It’s none of my business how the process of healing is occurring”.
 What is our business, and our focus in Module One, is how to create the conditions that allow healing to occur.
 A necessary condition for healing is a healthy relational field.
 In this module students learn about the relational field, the core components of the Biodynamic paradigm and begin to develop perceptual and palpation skills.
 Students are introduced to the anatomy and physiology of the Craniosacral system including the cerebrospinal fluid.
 It has been said that the whole training is touched in Module One because both the foundational skills of Biodynamics and Biodynamic Craniosacral Therapy are taught in this module, providing students with many tools to create the conditions for healing.

-Module 2 – Fluid Dynamics
+MODULE 2 – Fluid Dynamics

 Ah, the fluids!
 In this module we dive into this essential realm that is a core component of Biodynamic Craniosacral Therapy.
 Students are introduced to and begin to recognize the fluid field and the expressions of the fluid tides with their distinct qualities and rhythms.
 This fluid field recognition will in turn support recognition of bony and tissue motion.
 We also explore potency and activation and discuss how to recognize the “absence” of fluids.
 Students will increase their perceptual and experiential skills of the inherent treatment plan, motility and formative forces.

-Module 3 – The Autonomic Nervous System: Skills of Conversation and Engagement
+MODULE 4 – The Autonomic Nervous System: Skills of Conversation and Engagement

-The orientation of Module Three is to the nervous system, both the central nervous system and the triune nature of the autonomic nervous system.
+The orientation of Module Four is to the nervous system, both the central nervous system and the triune nature of the autonomic nervous system.
 Nervous system dysregulation is the underlying current in over 80% of health conditions.
 Students learn about the nature of trauma and the value of resource and how to recognize and support the expansion of the window of presence and resilience.
 We discuss the components of the orienting response.
 We will explore each branch of the Triune Nervous System (Stephen Porges) in depth.
 Students will deepen in their knowledge of their own nervous systems as well as gain concrete tools and knowledge for supporting others.

-Module 4 – Tissues: Motility and Mobility
+MODULE 5 – Tissues: Motility and Mobility

 In this module we explore the vast interconnectedness of the tissue field including mesoderm, fascia, ligaments and muscle tone.
 Students will begin to weave together their knowledge of fluids and tissues and deepen their understanding of potency and mid tide.
-In the middle of this module we begin to explore inertia and the imprints of unresolved experiences in the tissue field of the body while maintaining awareness of the larger field of health.
+In the middle of this module, we begin to explore inertia and the imprints of unresolved experiences in the tissue field of the body while maintaining awareness of the larger field of health.
 Students learn to orient to the natural fulcrums of the body and the entire reciprocal tension membrane system.
-Students learn to recognize and palate the movements and restrictions of the Dural membrane and the reciprocal tension membrane system.
+Students learn to recognize and palpate the movements and restrictions of the Dural membrane and the reciprocal tension membrane system.
 Lecture topics will include tensegrity, natural and inertia fulcrums, states of balance and balanced membranous tension.

-Module Nine explores the head neck and shoulder region in depth, studying the bony structures of the mandible and hyoid, as well as revisiting the fascial connections from the cranial base to the pericardium.
+Module Eight explores the head, neck and shoulder region in depth, studying the bony structures of the mandible and hyoid, as well as revisiting the fascial connections from the cranial base to the pericardium.
 This module could also be called “Nervous System II” as we visit the relationship between trauma and pain and the role of neurotransmitters and fluid dynamics in the stress response.
 Students learn to disengage nociceptive facilitated segments.
 In this module we also re-visit and expand upon earlier explorations of joints including the shoulder and O/A joint, and then learn about the function and dysfunction of the Temporomandibular joint and external and intraoral protocols to support decrease and / or resolution of TMJ symptoms.
-Students prepare for graduation by engaging in self-exploration around their goals and concerns and identify concrete action steps.

-Module 10 – Integration, Completion and Graduation
+MODULE 10 – Integration, Completion and Graduation

 In Module Ten we review the key components of the training, thread everything together and tie up loose ends.
-Students complete both hands on and written assessments.
-We revisit and deepen earlier teachings and talk about how to apply the skills we’ve learned to working with babies.
+Students participate in both hands on and written assessments of their ability to perceive and facilitate shapes in the different layers, their knowledge of practitioner skills and their capacity to recognize and facilitate shifts in nervous system states.
+We revisit and deepen earlier teachings about the heart, the nervous system, the fluid and the fascia.
 We discuss in depth what it takes to build a successful practice in the field.
+Students engage in self-exploration around their goals and concerns and identify concrete action steps.